Game 2 Box Score

 Game 2: Linfield 10, George Fox 3

-Lindell, Truex and McClellan each homered and Wilson had the defensive play of the year in Game 2 as Linfield put together plenty of run support for starter Aaron Thomassen (Soph., Seattle, Wash.).
+Lindell, Truex and McClellan each homered and Wilson had the defensive play of the year in Game 2 as Linfield put together plenty of run support for starter Aaron Thomassen (Jr., Seattle, Wash.).

 The sophomore right-hander threw six innings, allowing three runs on four hits with no walks and four strikeouts.
-Thomassen maintained his perfect record (9-0) and Joseph Stevick (Soph., Bremerton, Wash.) and Garett Speyer (Jr., Vancouver, Wash.) threw three combined scoreless innings in relief for the Wildcats.
+Thomassen maintained his perfect record (9-0) and Joseph Stevick (Jr., Bremerton, Wash.) and Garett Speyer (Sr., Vancouver, Wash.) threw three combined scoreless innings in relief for the Wildcats.

 The Bruins continued the theme of small ball right off the bat, as Zeller was hit by a pitch and moved over to second with a sacrifice bunt.
 Thomassen recorded a pair of groundouts to end the inning and leave the runner stranded on third.

 Wilson led off the bottom of the inning with a double to right-center, and scored on a sacrifice fly by Wylie after VanDomelen moved him over with a bunt.
 Lindell doubled and came around on a base hit by Fisher, as the ‘Cats added one more run with two outs and went ahead 2-0.

 The Bruins responded in the second when Hegelmeyer shot a two-run double into left center to plate Williams and Dixon, who were both hit by pitches.

 Linfield notched an unearned run in the fourth, as Fisher reached on an error to lead off the inning and was brought around by Chamberlain on a sacrifice fly.